minetest/minetest/doc/lua_api.md

   Indices start at `0`.
 Default is `0`.
 * The number of shown slots is the minimum of `W*H` and the inventory list's size minus `starting item index`.
-* **Note**: With the new coordinate system, the spacing between inventory slots is one-fourth the size of an inventory slot by default.
+  > **Note**: With the new coordinate system, the spacing between inventory slots is 1/4 the
+    size of an inventory slot by default.
 Also see [Styling Formspecs] for changing the size of slots and spacing.

 ### `listring[<inventory location>;<list name>]`